 A University Distinguished Professorship will normally be associated with an endowed chair.

 Distinguished Professor of

 The University has appointed several extraordinary scholars as Distinguished Professor.
-The title is equal to University Distinguished Professor and reflects both the distinction of the scholar and the contribution in his or her professional area in the University.
+The title is equal to University Distinguished Professor and reflects both the distinction of the scholar and the contribution in their/her/his professional area in the University.
 Appointment as Distinguished Professor requires a majority recommendation by the tenured and tenure-track faculty of the sponsoring department and school (or, in the School of Medicine, the Executive Faculty) and the Dean of the sponsoring school.